 - Recognise the sounds that individual letters make

 - Identify the sounds that different combinations of letters make e.g 'sh' or 'igh'

 - Blend these sounds together from left to right to read a word

 - Hear and say each sound in a word in order to segment and write the word.

-Phase One of the programme is crucial and taught and revisited throughout EYFS.
-By the end of Reception children are expected to be secure in Phase Three and Four.
-By the end of Year One children are expected to be secure in Phase Five.
-By the end of KS1 (Year 2), we aim for all children to be secure in Phase Six.
-This phase moves away from learning sounds and focuses on spelling rules and patterns.
+Phase One of the programme is crucial and teaches the foundation skills in Nursery and revisited in Reception.
+By the end of Reception, children are expected to be secure in Phase Two, Three and Four.
+By the end of Year 1, children are expected to be secure in Phase Five.
+By the end of KS1 (Year 2), we aim for all children to be secure decoders, with a focus on spelling rules and patterns.
 For those children who are not on track, we provide additional support and intervention.

-At the end of Year One, children take a phonic screening check.
+At the end of Year 1, children take a phonic screening check.
 The check is administered by a KS1 teacher.
 Children are asked to read 40 real words and 40 pseudo words (we call them alien words to the children).
 The check is used to assess each child’s ability to read unknown words.
-If a child does not pass the check we must administer another check at the end of year two.
+If a child does not pass the check we must administer another check at the end of Year 2.
 Children who leave KS1 without passing the phonic check will have additional phonics intervention in KS2.

 Tricky Words -